fabienjuif/valorant/README.md

 ### Hard

-In hard speed I use some other rule because ... it's really hard for me right now.
+In hard speed I use some other rules because ... it's really hard for me right now.

 Do not one tap.
 You can do some full if you need.